 Image via PDC: Volcanic Multi-hazard Risk Equation

 The County requested the Pacific Disaster Center (PDC) develop a risk assessment for the 2018 Kīlauea eruption to study the what the hazard exposures are and the socio-economic conditions that would contribute to associated risks.
-A third draft of the Kīlauea Eruption Risk Assessment (KERA) was delivered to the County, and staff are in the process of completing detailed review and analysis.
+A final draft of the Kīlauea Eruption Risk Assessment (KERA) was delivered to the County, and is pending public release.

-This work will also inform the County’s Recovery Framework, which will include comprehensive strategies to mitigate hazard risk, reduce vulnerabilities, build complete communities, provide affordable housing, advance economic recovery, and otherwise address community needs.
-That planning process will continue through the end of 2019 with plenty of opportunities for community input.
+The KERA is one of several analyses that inform the forthcoming Kīlauea Recovery Strategic Plan, a draft of which is anticipated by end of 2019.
+The strategic plan will include strategies to mitigate hazard risk, reduce vulnerabilities, build complete communities, provide affordable housing, advance economic recovery, and address community needs.

 Disaster recovery is the fourth and longest-term phase in the National Disaster Recovery Framework, which also includes preparation/mitigation, response, and assistance.